-Chacom pipes are the result of a fusion of the Chapius and Comoy pipe-making families in 1922.
-Today, the Chacom workshop continues to craft handmade pipes in Villard-Saint-Sauveur, France, next to the Swiss border.
+Chacom smoking pipes are the result of a fusion of the Chapius and Comoy pipe-making families in 1922.
+Today, the Chacom workshop continues to craft handmade tobacco pipes in Villard-Saint-Sauveur, France, next to the Swiss border.

-Their beautifully-crafted Atlas range offers more tobacco pipes that stand out.
+Its beautifully crafted Atlas range offers more tobacco pipes that stand out.
 The briar is given a marble finish, which results in the unusual glossy grain.
 Meanwhile, a white acrylic stem provides more contrast compared to more common smoking pipes.

 Compatible with 9 mm filters, there are a number of shapes and sizes available.
 We particularly like the understated design of the straight billiard.

 The Comoy family have been crafting French smoking pipes since 1825, well before the benefits of briar were discovered.
 Today, they are best known for their fusion with the Chapius family and the resulting Chacom brand.
-However, pipes continue to be produced under their sole family line.
+However, tobacco pipes continue to be produced under their sole family line.

-As the name suggests, the Tradition line crafts classic briar pipes with traditional finishes.
+As the name suggests, the Tradition line crafts classic briar tobacco pipes with traditional finishes.
 In this light, the Tradition isn’t compatible with filters as the design is quite old-fashioned.

 There is a selection of models from the Tradition range.
 However, we do like the long, sleek shank of the Canadian version.

-Founded in 1869 by an Dutch-American woodworker, the Missouri Meerschaum Company is the world’s oldest and largest manufacturer of corncob pipes.
-The misleading name comes from when the founder, Henry Tibbe, likened his pipes’ smoking experience to meerschaum.
+Founded in 1869 by an Dutch-American woodworker, the Missouri Meerschaum Company is the world’s oldest and largest manufacturer of corncob tobacco pipes.
+The misleading name comes from when the founder, Henry Tibbe, likened his tobacco pipes’ smoking experience to meerschaum.

-Missouri Meerschaum continues to produce very affordable pipes that are excellent for beginners.
+Missouri Meerschaum continues to produce very affordable tobacco pipes that are excellent for beginners.
 We’re very fond of the Country Gentleman collection as they have a beautiful dark-stain finish as well as a hardwood insert.

-Although clearly inspired by Middle Earth, Vauen’s elegant Shire Churchwarden pipes are no novelty gimmick!
-Vauen was founded in 1866 as the United Pipe Factories of Nurembeg to bring together German manufacturers that had been crafting pipes as early as 1848.
+Although clearly inspired by Middle Earth, Vauen’s elegant Shire Churchwarden tobacco pipes are no novelty gimmick!
+Vauen was founded in 1866 as the United Pipe Factories of Nurembeg to bring together German manufacturers that had been crafting smoking pipes as early as 1848.

 In 1909, it adopted the name of Vauen and has experience international acclaim throughout its history.
-Therefore, their Tolkien-style pipes are not mere replicas but handcrafted marvels of engineering and artwork.
+Therefore, their Tolkien-style tobacco pipes are not mere replicas but handcrafted marvels of engineering and artwork.